Secure State Estimation against Sparse Attacks on a Time-varying Set of Sensors: Secure Estimation Design

+where operator $f_{s}(z_i,i\in\Sc)$ equals to the $s$-th smallest element in the set $\{z_i|i\in\Sc\}$.
+In step (iii) (lines 6-10 in the algorithm), by local detection and resetting, state $\eta_i(k)$ is reset as $\eta_i^+(k)$ for the usage of next time step.

+Even though we consider centralized estimation problems, the algorithm is designed in a decentralized manner to isolated the influence of corrupted sensors, i.e., compromised $y_i(k)$ will never influence the value of $\eta_{j}(k),j\neq i$.
+In this way, the combinatorial complex problem of finding the corrupted sensor set is simplified as a resilient fusion problem which can be solved in a computationally easy way, i.e., taking median.
+The security of our proposed Algorithm \ref{al:cen} is proved in the next subsection.

-where $L_i$ is a column vector with $n_i$ entries designed to stabilize the local estimator, and the local state $\eta_i$ is initialized as $\eta_i(0)=H_i \hat{x}(0)$ where $\hat{x}(0)$ is an estimated initial state. \begin{remark} Since the dimension of decentralized observer is reduced to $n_i$, where $n_i$ is the dimension of the subsystem $(\tAi,\tCi)$, maintaining such an observer requires less computational and storage resources compared to $n$-dimensional observer in the previous works \citep{liuxinghuaTAC2020,zishuo_RNC2021}. \end{remark}
+Moreover, since the dimension of decentralized observer is reduced to $n_i\leq n$, where $n_i$ is the dimension of the subsystem $(\tAi,\tCi)$, maintaining such an observer requires less computational and storage resources compared to $n$-dimensional observer in the previous works \citep{liuxinghuaTAC2020,zishuo_RNC2021}, especially in large scale systems where $n_i<<n$.